 Planning the route allows for scheduling breaks, finding pet-friendly accommodations, and locating essential services like veterinarians and pet food stores.

-Essential items include food, medications, treats, toys, wipes, portable bed, waste bags, insect repellent, first aid kit, and leashes of different sizes.
+Essential items include food, medications, treats, toys, wipes, a portable bed, waste bags, insect repellent, a first aid kit, and leashes of different sizes.

 Taking longer-than-usual trips beforehand helps acclimate your dog to long journeys and teaches them patience.